hekailiang/squirrel/README.md

 	- The StateMachineBuilder is composed of *TransitionBuilder (InternalTransitionBuilder / LocalTransitionBuilder / ExternalTransitionBuilder) which is used to build transition between states, and EntryExitActionBuilder which is used to build the actions during entry or exit state.
 	- The internal state is implicitly built during transition creation or state action creation.
 	- All the state machine instances created by the same state machine builder share the same definition data for memory usage optimize.
+	- State machine builder generate state machine definition in a lazy manner.
+When builder create first state machine instance, the state machine definition will be generated which is time consumed.
+But after state machine definition generated, the following state machine instance creation will be much faster.
+Generally, state machine builder should be reused as much as possible.

 	In order to create a state machine, user need to create state machine builder first.
 For example:
 	```java